gaoyuankidult/Config/README.md

 ## Installation Files
 Two installation files are used in this folder, namely lubuntu_setup.sh and reset.sh

-- __lubuntu_setup.sh__ is used to install all the configerations files to its places.
+- __lubuntu_setup.sh__ is used to install all the configerations files to there places.
 - __reset.sh__ is used to remove all the installed files.

 ## Git Files